aplteam/Cider/mkdocs/docs/api.md

 `ignoreUserExec`

-: Setting the flag stops Cider executing at the end of opening a project a function named in the global  [`ExecuteAfterProjectOpen`](configuration.md#executeafterprojectopen) setting.
+: Set the flag to stop Cider executing at the end of opening a project a function named in the global  [`ExecuteAfterProjectOpen`](configuration.md#executeafterprojectopen) setting.
 Defaults to 0.

 `importFlag`

-: Setting the flag stops Cider from linking APL objects to their source files.
+: Set the flag to stop Cider from linking APL objects to their source files.
 Defaults to 0.

     :fontawesome-solid-gear:
     [`watch`](configuration.md#watch)